tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 The main impact is the insertion of the ``LteEnbComponentCarrierManager`` class in the middle of the LTE protocol stack.
-During the design phase it was decided to keep the same SAP interfaces design that existed between MAC and RLC in order to avoid unecessary changes in these parts of protocol stack.
+During the design phase it was decided to keep the same SAP interfaces design that existed between MAC and RLC in order to avoid unnecessary changes in these parts of protocol stack.
 To achieve this the ``LteEnbComponentCarrierManager`` implements all functions that were previously exposed by RLC to MAC through ``LteMacSapUser`` interface.
 It also implements functions that were previously exposed by MAC to RLC through